Recycling and rubbish FAQs

 Alternatively, you can now put them out with your normal household recycling.
 Simply seal them in a clear plastic bag and put the bag out with your recycling boxes, making sure it's somewhere the collection crew will be able to see it.

-What recycling issues must I consider if I am building new homes?
+What recycling issues must I consider if I'm building new homes?

-It is essential that you make provision for waste and recycling collections - in particular providing sufficient space to store waste and enabling access for large collection vehicles.
-View more detailed information.
+It's essential that you make provision for waste and recycling collections, in particular providing sufficient space to store waste and enabling access for large collection vehicles.
+Find out more from our guidance.

 Do I have to remove the plastic window when recycling envelopes?